 Over the years, I have connected with a number of high energy, high consciousness Shaktis which have brought about great transformations in the subtle planes.
 This includes working with a mystical Shakti for three years who helped me draw down the sacred geometry energies of the 64 yoginis.
 The divine has sent me the right souls and I believe that they benefited powerfully as well.
 The 64 Yogini yantras, inscribed on large, thick copper plates, help to energize Yogini Ashram even now.
 Sincere tantrics, regardless of path, are welcome to visit and meditate in the Yogini Ashram Babaji temple or the Kali temple with these power instruments.

-An important form of Bhairavi Kriya is Urdvamnaya.
+One form of Bhairavi Kriya is urdvamnaya.
 The classical text, Kulanarva Tantra, identifies the five amnayas, or “great traditions” associated with different forms of yoga, such as Hatha Yoga, Karma Yoga, Bhakti Yoga, etc. Kulanarva states that the greatest is “urdvam” or “upwards directed”.
 This upwards direction refers to the movement of kundalini energy and ones light essence upward through the Tantric nadis to the crown.
 This is the light essence (tejas) that is within the semen and vaginal fluids (ojas).
 This urdvamnaya Kriya is exalted as the highest of all kriyas and is performed either by itself or in conjunction with the appropriate mantra.
 The technique used with the mantra is an ajapa pranayam, a silent mantra.
 Its importance is underscored by an entire chapter of Kulanarva Tantra which is devoted to praise of these two conjoined techniques.
 Lord Shiva speaks to his beloved thus, “Oh deveshi!
 Know the urdvamnaya as the direct single means for emancipation yielding a greater fruit than all others and better than the best of them…Neither the vedas, agamas, sastras, puranas, austerities, pilgrimages, mantras, or herbs can understand or contain urdvamnaya.
-The Bhairavi technique makes significant use of bandhas, mudras, specialized pranayams, and other Kriyas and must be learned from a qualified teacher.
+The Bliss Breath technique makes significant use of bandhas, mudras, specialized pranayams, and other Kriyas and must be learned from a qualified teacher.
 When the siddhas referred to the technique in classical works, the technique was recorded in code as it can only be known through the mouth of the teacher in the ancient oral tradition.

 “Lest the silvery liquid into the golden flow